Animal Jam Classic: Gameplay environment Animal Jam Classic takes place in an area known as Jamaa, with various different biomes and customizable animals. New players can create an animal with a name that is composed of three simple words. From that point, players can customize and move it around in the gameplay environment. The original 6 virtual animals that could be utilized were the Bunny, Monkey, Wolf, Tiger, Panda, and Koala, though many more animals have been added.

 Players can customize their own dens (virtual houses) with furniture, chat with other players, adopt pets, play mini-games, purchase in-game clothing and furniture with currency, trade items, attend parties, and go on various RPG-style adventures.
-There is a subscription-like membership feature available on the site that costs real money and lets players access certain exclusive in-game features.
+There is an optional subscription-like membership feature available on the site that costs real money and lets players access certain exclusive in-game features.